 Student Loan Debt by Gender

 Report Highlights.
-Women and gender-variant borrowers are the most likely to carry large amounts of debt; male students are most likely to get financial help from their parents and family.
+Women and gendervariant borrowers are the most likely to carry large amounts of debt; male students are most likely to get financial help from their parents and family.

-• The average student debt for women in the U.S. is $31,726.
+• 63.6% of all student loan debt belongs to women; the average student debt for women in the U.S. is $31,700.

 Related reports include Student Loan Debt Statistics | by State | by Race | by Age | Average Law School Debt | Average Medical School Debt | Student Loan Refinancing

 This report conforms to the terminology used in raw data, which can vary significantly from source to source.
 Male (or man) and female (or woman) may refer to sex or gender identities while cis-male and cis-female describe male-born males and female-born females respectively.
 Many official data collection programs use the terms “sex” and “gender” interchangeably.
+Inclusive data sets often do not have enough respondents from minority groups (i.e., transgender, nonbinary, etc.) to be considered representative.

 Student Loan Debt by Sex or Gender